302 FRIDAY 24 APRIL 2015

 Although I’ve never seen “Guys and Dolls” on stage, I think it is one of the coolest musicals written in the 1950s.
-I mean, you have gamblers, missionaries and a quick trip to Havana, plus wonderful songs with crafty lyrics.
+You have gamblers, missionaries, a quick trip to Havana, and beautiful songs with crafty lyrics.
 How can that not be cool?
-Among the many witty songs, you can find its main title, Guys and Dolls.
-I love how the two gamblers, Nicely and Benny, used their street wisdom to explain the change of habits that are evident on a guy when he has fallen in love with a doll.
+You can find its main title, Guys and Dolls, among the many witty songs.
+I love how the two gamblers, Nicely and Benny, used their street wisdom to explain the change of habits that are evident in a guy when he has fallen in love with a doll.
 It is a fun, amusing song.

 It is such a cool song that Sinatra demanded that he be part of it on the musical’s film version, even though his character, Nathan, doesn’t sing it in the play.
-Actually, the song deals with the fact that Nathan is losing his coolness because he has fallen in love.
+The song deals with Nathan losing his coolness because he has fallen in love.

 Song Title: Guys And Dolls – 1950 Artists: Walter Bobbie, J.K.
 Simmons Genre: Musical Composer: Frank Loesser Lyricist: Frank Loesser Album: Guys And Dolls

 Favourite Lyrics: When a lazy slob takes a goody steady job, / And he smells from vitalis and barbasol. / Call it dumb, call it clever / Ah, but you can get odds forever / That the guy’s only doing it for some doll / Some doll, some doll / The guy’s only doing it for some doll!